 25% of English Goldens Have Some Level of Elbow Dysplasia

-Elbow dysplasia has only been tested for in the last decade and according to OFA’s website is not as widespread as hip dysplasia.
+Elbow dysplasia in Golden Retrievers has only been tested for in the last decade and according to OFA’s website is not as widespread as hip dysplasia.
 11% of the Golden Retriever x-rays sent to OFA for evaluation show some signs of elbow dysplasia.
 However, almost 25% of the Golden Retriever x-rays sent to BVA in England show some level of elbow dysplasia.
 Most breeders do not check for it in either place.
 In fact, according to the Golden Retriever Club of America’s website, probably most breeders who belong to the GRCA do not test for it.

 Only 2.4% Will Have Symptoms